zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 	Multiple logins with different methods (manual or social) are allowed provided that the email linked to the social OAuth service is the same as the one used in the manual login.

 !!! warning
 	For manual registrations, email address confirmation is needed.
-An email will be sent at the provided address with instructions.
+An email will be sent to the provided address with instructions.

 # zdm logout